 Praise be Jesus Christ, now and forever.

-May Holy Mary, Mother of Flint pray for us in this most difficult of times.
+Holy Mary, Mother of Flint pray for us and our sad world.